JohnAugustineMcCain/Trivalent/README.md

 ## Why This Matters

 This project isn’t just about P vs NP or Goldbach.
-It demonstrates a **Monte Carlo confidence ratchet**:
+It demonstrates a **Monte Carlo (PEACE) confidence-builder** to:
 - Sample large problem instances at random.
 - Apply a **tiny, bounded budget** of checks.
-- Each success increments confidence; misses are treated as budget limits, not failures.
+- Treats each success as confidence  while misses are understood as budget limits, not failures.

-### 🔹 Beyond Goldbach
+### 🔹 Beyond Goldbach: Why this is revolutionary

 This approach can be generalized to **NP-hard problems** (SAT, TSP, graph coloring, etc.).

 Instead of chasing exact solutions (often infeasible), we build **empirical confidence** that solutions exist or strategies work, much like how AI systems (e.g. Monte Carlo Tree Search) guide play by repeated sampling and confidence updates.

 ### 🔹 Mathematics as Semantic Exploration

 By treating conjectures as **epistemological hypotheses**, this method enables:
 - Semantic and contextual exploration guided by mathematical confidence.
 - Identifying **truths that withstand bounded randomized testing**.
-- Ignoring false leads and focusing attention on structures that persist under scrutiny.
+- Ignoring false leads and focusing attention on logical and linguistic structures that persist under scrutiny.
+- A fundamental basis for developing **consistently safe self-editing code**.

 ### 🔹 Implications for AI Safety
 This shifts mathematics toward a **scientific, probabilistic practice**: